 Total DNA in a cell is a genome.

 Let’s understand it by taking an example.
 The genome is just like an entire cookbook having all the information on how to cook different recipes along with the list and information of different ingredients.

-Each chapter in a cookbook dedicatedly contains information of one particular recipe and related ingredients.
-Similarly, the entire genome is just like a cookbook contains all the information for coding and regulating gene expression.
+Each chapter in a cookbook dedicatedly contains information on one particular recipe and related ingredients.
+Similarly, the entire genome is just like a cookbook that contains all the information for coding and regulating gene expression.